Mona Freeman

 Freeman and Cliff Robertson in "The Two Worlds of Charlie Gordon", a 1961 presentation of The United States Steel Hour.
 Robertson reprised his role in the film Charly.

 Monica Elizabeth "Mona" Freeman (June 9, 1926 – May 23, 2014) was an American actress and painter.

 Early years

-Freeman was born in Baltimore, Maryland, and grew up in Pelham, New York.
+Freeman was born in Baltimore, Maryland to Stuart Freeman and Monica Sharrett, and grew up in Pelham, New York.
 A lumberman's daughter, she was a model while in high school, and was selected the first "Miss Subways" of the New York City transit system in 1940.

 Career

 Paramount Pictures signed Freeman to a contract after she moved to Hollywood.
 She eventually signed a movie contract with Howard Hughes.

 Her contract was later sold to Paramount Pictures.
 Her first film appearance was in the 1944 film Till We Meet Again.
 She became a popular teenage movie star.
 After a series of roles as a pretty, naive teenager, she complained of being typecast.

 As an adult, Freeman's career slowed and she appeared in mostly B-movies, though an exception was her role in the film noir Angel Face (1952).
 She also co-starred in the hit film Jumping Jacks with the comedy team of Dean Martin and Jerry Lewis.